Standing on the Ledge — Chapter 3 continues

 Evidence ledger: “Here are the numbers.
 Here are the deadlines.
 Here’s the next call.” (data, steps, traction)

-So I do a simple inventory:
+Do a simple inventory:

-- List the debts.
-Amount, interest, minimum payment, due dates.
+- List the debts: amount, interest, minimum payment, due dates.

-- List the obligations.
-What happens if it’s late?
+- List the obligations: what happens if it’s late?
 What’s flexible?

 Step 4 — Make the calls (contact beats dread)